skip to Main Content

 Less common matters to include in your parenting plan

-Once you have the bigger matters, such as the parenting time schedule, set, you can move onto these smaller items.
+Once you have the bigger matters, such as the parenting time schedule, set, you can move on to these smaller items.
 Think about your child and what you feel strongly about so you know where to put your focus.
 Your ex might have some wishes as well, so be prepared to work out deals.

 Extracurricular activities

 Children are often involved in extracurricular activities.
 Having a plan for how these are paid for and for transportation can be beneficial.
-Sometimes, a clause that states one parent can’t sign a child up for an activity if it will infringe on the other parent’s time is necessary.
+Sometimes, a clause that states one parent can’t sign a child up for an activity if it infringes on the other parent’s time is necessary.
 In practice, it is always a good idea to speak to the other parent before you sign the children up for any activities.

 Personal grooming matters

-You might not think that things like hair cuts matter now, but they can become a source of drama if they aren’t addressed.
-If you are concerned about what hairstyle a child has, try to have a provision in the parenting plan that requires both parents agree on a cut for the kids.
+You might not think that things like haircuts matter now, but they can become a source of drama if they aren’t addressed.
+If you are concerned about what hairstyle a child has, try to have a provision in the parenting plan that requires both parents to agree on a cut for the kids.
 Some parents include a blanket statement saying that neither one will dramatically alter the child’s appearance without permission from the other.

 Discussions about the other parent